How Bazilion is different

 Section titled “Local-first and yours”Bazilion is a personal, MIT-licensed project.
 It runs on your machine, with your

-provider keys, storing state under ~/.bazilion.
-There’s no hosted service and
+provider keys, and stores state under ~/.bazilion.
+There is no hosted account.

 What Bazilion deliberately leaves out